 - “Healthcare Fraud” panel at the 24th Annual National Seminar on the Federal Sentencing Guidelines, May 27-29, 2015, St. Petersburg, FL.

 - “Fraud/Theft Offenses I” panel at the 24th Annual National Seminar on the Federal Sentencing Guidelines, May 27-29, 2015, St. Petersburg, FL.

 - “The Challenges of Electronic Discovery,” March 11, 2013, Herbert G. Goldburg-Ronald K. Cacciatore Criminal Law American Inn of Court, Tampa, FL.

-- Representation of individuals in connection with civil and criminal securities fraud investigations conducted by the SEC, Florida Office of Financial Regulation, and U.S. Department of Justice
+- Representation of individuals in connection with civil and criminal securities and commodities fraud investigations conducted by the SEC, CFTF Florida Office of Financial Regulation, and U.S. Department of Justice

 - Representation of individuals involving tax disputes with the IRS

 - Representation of an individual in a federal grand jury investigation into offshore tax evasion and money laundering—negotiated non-prosecution agreement for client